 Quintana earned Bachelor of Science degrees in Psychology and Family & Human Development from Arizona State University.
 She has worked as a tutor and teaching assistant for students in grades 2-12 for almost a decade in different subjects, including AP classes and test preparation (SAT, ACT, ISEE and SSAT).
 After college, she directed her passion for development and teaching into helping students with special needs, working with students whose ages ranged from 18 months to 22-years and delivering ABA services both in home and at school.
 Quintana moved to Boston for graduate school, earning an M.A. in Psychology from Boston University.
 Currently, she works as a Research Assistant at Dana-Farber Cancer Institute.
 Outside of work, she enjoys watching hockey and dreams of someday having a corgi.

 Roxanna has been a Natick resident for her entire life.
 She graduated from Boston University with a B.S. in Human Physiology and an M.S. in Oral Health Sciences before proceeding to Tufts School of Dental Medicine where she received her D.M.D.
 Her tutoring career began with tutoring her peers as a service project for National Honor Society and also through tutoring elementary aged students in an after school program during high school.
-She then went on to college where she created a tutoring system in her sorority to match sisters who needed help in a class with sisters who excelled in the subject.
-Currently she also teaches for a private program in Chinatown and works as camp counselor during the summer.
+In dental school, she volunteered her time tutoring students at a nearby middle school.
+Currently she works as a dentist, but she has enjoyed tutoring so much that she has stayed on to work in her free time.
 Her subject specialties include Math, the Sciences, and the ACT.
 She has a strong passion for standardized testing because she believes it is very straightforward once you understand all of its nuances.
 In her free time Roxanna enjoys baking, going to the beach, watching Boston sports and traveling.